raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step09.md

 **2.** Remove all of the code **after** you have initialised the variables `left_sensor` and `right_sensor`.

-**3.** After the `LineSensor` variables have been defined, initialise the variables for controlling the speed of the motors and the timer:
+**3.** After those variables have been defined, initialise the variables for controlling the speed of the motors and the timer:

 ~~~ python
 speed = 0.75